-Paessler PRTG monitoring software already features a lot of notification options: sending email, SMS, executing commands, calling URLs, and many more.
-With Telegram, there is another option: Bots!
-You can send messages to them and they will output them in a group with all your fellow administrator colleagues.
+Paessler PRTG Network Monitor already features extensive notification functionality: sending email, SMS, SMTP alerts, executing commands, calling URLs, SNMP traps, and many more.
+With a Telegram bot integration, system administrator teams gain another powerful option for notification delivery.
+You can send PRTG alert messages to a Telegram bot that will output them in a group chat with all your fellow administrator colleagues.

-While the bots in Telegram offer an amazing API that allows you to build your own chat-based PRTG app, we’ll only cover sending basic messages.
-Tinkering with the API requires some programming knowledge and will take some time.
+While the Telegram bot API offers an amazing functionality that allows you to build your own chat-based PRTG app, we'll only cover sending basic push notifications.
+Tinkering with the API for advanced network monitoring features requires some programming knowledge and will take some time.

-- A group chat where you can invite the bot
+- A group chat where you can invite bots (or create one for monitoring alerts)

-- Your PRTG server must have access to https://api.telegram.org/
+- PRTG server with outbound HTTPS access to https://api.telegram.org/

 - Start a new chat with "Botfather" in Telegram